Enigma machine: Funkschlüssel C

 The Reichsmarine was the first military branch to adopt Enigma.
 This version, named Funkschlüssel C ("Radio cipher C"), had been put into production by 1925 and was introduced into service in 1926.

 The keyboard and lampboard contained 29 letters — A-Z, Ä, Ö and Ü — that were arranged alphabetically, as opposed to the QWERTZUI ordering.
 The rotors had 28 contacts, with the letter X wired to bypass the rotors unencrypted.
 Three rotors were chosen from a set of five and the reflector could be inserted in one of four different positions, denoted α, β, γ and δ.
 The machine was revised slightly in July 1933.

 Enigma G (1928–1930)

 By 15 July 1928, the German Army (Reichswehr) had introduced their own exclusive version of the Enigma machine, the Enigma G.

-The Abwehr used the Enigma G (the Abwehr Enigma).
-This Enigma variant was a four-wheel unsteckered machine with multiple notches on the rotors.
+The Abwehr used the Enigma G. This Enigma variant was a four-wheel unsteckered machine with multiple notches on the rotors.
 This model was equipped with a counter that incremented upon each key press, and so is also known as the "counter machine" or the Zählwerk Enigma.